sebapersson/petab_sciml/docs/src/format.md

 ### [Neural Network Parameter Values](@id hdf5_ps_structure)

-Parameter values for frozen or pre‑trained layers and post‑calibration parameters are stored in HDF5 format and and included in the problem via the [YAML file](@ref YAML_file).
+Parameter values for frozen or pre‑trained layers, and post‑calibration parameters, are stored in HDF5 format and are included in the problem via the [YAML file](@ref YAML_file).
 The HDF5 file must contain a list of entries, each representing a single layer.
-For each layer, the parameter array identifier(s) (e.g., `weight` and optionally `bias` for a PyTorch `Linear` layer) and their values must be provided.
+For each layer, the parameter array identifier(s) (e.g., `weight` and/or `bias` for a PyTorch `Linear` layer) and their values must be provided.

 Below is an example.
 ```hdf5